Blaxinoss/Depi/README.md

 ---
+title: "Drifter - Car Rental System (Vanilla Version)"
+---

 # 🚗 Drifter - Car Rental System (Vanilla Version)

-A simplified, lightweight version of the **Drifter** car rental system built using vanilla technologies.
-This version demonstrates core functionalities without relying on frameworks or libraries, making it easy to understand, deploy, and customize for small projects.
+A simplified, lightweight version of the **Drifter** car rental system

 ---

 ## 📖 Overview

 This project is a **vanilla JavaScript** implementation of the **Drifter** car rental system.
 It offers basic booking, car management, and rental tracking functionalities.